harmlessprince/taocomerce-docs/src/authentication.md

 - **Multi-Tenant System**: Ensures that each business or developer has a separate and secure environment.
 - **Data Segmentation**: Prevents unauthorized access between different accounts.
 - **Scalability**: Enables businesses to grow without interference from others.
-- **Mandatory for All API Requests**: Every API request must include the `X-TenantId` header to specify which business the request belongs to.
+- **Mandatory for All API Requests**: Every API request must include the `X-MerchantId` header to specify which business the request belongs to.

 ### How to Get Your Tenant ID?
 1. **Sign Up** on our platform.